AlexLabram/Bonsai/WGCourse/IntroPracticals.md

 1. If trunk is dirty or moss-covered, clean with a damp toothbrush
 	- Moss on trunks looks cool but is bad for the tree's health
 1. Decide how you'd like the tree to sit in the pot
-	a.
-Angle: Usually we want the tree to emerge vertically, but a few styles get more creative
+	1. Angle: Usually we want the tree to emerge vertically, but a few styles get more creative
-	a.
-"Front": We must establish the direction from which the tree is intended to be viewed
+	1. "Front": We must establish the direction from which the tree is intended to be viewed
-	a.
-Positioning: Asymmetric styles may work better with the tree off to one side
+	1. Positioning: Asymmetric styles may work better with the tree off to one side
 	- This decision may need re-visiting if the roots don't behave like you expect; in the worst case you may have to change pot
 1. Trim off any roots that were growing along the sides of the pot
 1. Work the roots back to fit in the pot